Healthcare Engineering Option in the Master of Engineering Degree

 (I) 9 required courses including 6 in Engineering and 3 in Health Sciences:

-- 6 engineering courses to be selected from the following:
+A. 6 engineering courses to be selected from the following:

 - CHE 5363 Biochemical Engineering (3:3:0).
 Introduction to biochemical reaction engineering and separations.
 Kinetics of biomass and product information and substrate utilization.
 Biotransport phenomena, bioenergetics, downstream separation, and purification process.